Books and writers

 All South African writers who have not had a full-length book published are invited to submit short stories for an anthology to be published in South Africa and the UK by Holland House Books.

-Returning signs by Sean MacGinty: A reader’s impression
+Returning signs by Sean MacGinty: a reader’s impression

 Michael King Books and writers 2026-04-13